Zack Tabudlo: 2023–2024: Zack: For All and Third Time's a Charm

 Tabudlo started 2023 by debuting the single "Akin Ka" in his performance at the 8th Wish 107.5 Music Awards, while his song "Asan Ka Na Ba" took home Rock/Alternative Song of the Year.
 On February 14, he released his second album Zack: For All.
 On May 26, he released "Gusto" ("Desire"), which featured Filipino rapper Al James.
 He also collaborated with many international artists that year including Johnny Orlando, Joan, Mae Stephens, Violette Wautier, and more.
 He then joined Coke Studio's international program as its first Filipino artist, and got the opportunity to collaborate with South African rapper Nasty C on "Fallin'".
 That year, he became the first Filipino male solo artist to achieve one billion Spotify streams.

 Tabudlo released several more solo singles in 2023 including "Delulu" (Filipino slang for "Delusional"), and "Ako Nalang Kasi" ("Just Choose Me Instead").
 On October 14, he held a concert at Bonifacio Global City (BGC) to celebrate Episode's second anniversary of its release.
 The event went on break the record for biggest audience at a music event held in BGC with over 10,000 in attendance.
 He then started a world tour called "The Morning Tour" beginning in North America.
 On November 10, he released his lead single for his third album "Victim".
 A week later on November 17, he released his third album Third Time's a Charm.
 Once again, he was the most-streamed male local artist for the year.

 On January 12, 2024, Tabudlo released his first song of the year "Pulso" ("Pulse").
 He also continued "The Morning Tour" with a show in Singapore and held his first major concert at the Mall of Asia Arena.
 On May 17, he released his comeback single "Feel This Way".
 On August 16, he released another single "Isa Dalawa Tatlo" ("One Two Three").

 2025: Mercury Records

 On February 19, 2025, it was announced that Tabudlo had signed with Mercury Records.
 After several months of no new releases, he released a new single a day after the signing, "Diving", which was accompanied with a music video.
 On April 30, he released another single "Manloloko" ("Deceiver"), a track about the pain of betrayal and moving on that he had initially teased in 2024.
 In May, he joined 88rising's Road to FAM tour, which included stops in Manila and a finale that will be held in Bangkok on July 9.
 On July 30, it was officially confirmed that Tabudlo would join the seventh season of The Voice Kids, eleven years after he had competed in the first season of The Voice Kids.
+The winner of the season, Sofia Mallares, was coached by Tabudlo.